For many doctors, launching your own medical practice is a lifelong aspiration. But it's no small task.

 One of the first things lenders will analyze is the business’s cash flow.
 After all, they want to ensure that enough money is flowing in to not only repay the loan, but also to keep the business afloat.
 Poor cash flow is often a cause of business failure.

-Not only do lenders want to see cash flow, they also want borrowers to be profitable.
+Not only do lenders want to see cash flow, but they also want borrowers to be profitable.

 Another area underwriters review is your collections.
 Are they growing or in decline?
 How large is your practice?

 A lack of collateral

 Some lenders require you to put up assets to secure the loan.
 This is in the event you default on the loan.
 If you don’t have enough to cover the lender’s requirement, you may be turned down.
 This is especially true if there other negatives on your application, such as your credit score.

 Each lender has a different application process.
 Some forms are quite detailed with a lot of questions.
 You will have to submit financial documents such as tax returns.

 Because of the amount of paperwork and documentation required for some loans, an incomplete application is a common reason for loan denial.
 Take the extra time to ensure all requirements are met before you submit an application